lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 Each name i can call with a querySelector.
 I want to try to use Vanilla javascript as much as i can.

 first i gave the main some input, so it has something to see when u start te App. it contains a profile with my motivation.
 A Contact with my address, phone and e-mail.
-At the bottom i made a span like a footer. there are three Icons that are links to my Github, my linkedIn and my Facebook account. i style the footer, but the rest i style tomorrow.
+At the bottom i made a span like a footer. there are three Icons that are links to my Github, my linkedIn and my Facebook account.
+And last thing for today is to style the main and the footer for the mobile.